eslint/eslint.org/src/content/drafts/redesigning-eslint.md

 I also wanted to introduce some animation and life into the ESLint homepage hero while giving our audience a sense of what it's like to work with ESLint.

-The red underline in VS Code is synonymous with ESLint, as is the way VS Code implements ESLint action items.
-Using these visual indicators, I created a small but fun interaction that gives our visitors the simplified experience.
+The red underline in VS Code is synonymous with ESLint, as it is the way VS Code implements ESLint action items.
+Using these visual indicators, I created a small but fun interaction that gives our visitors a simplified experience.

 I was particularly happy with how this idea turned out! 💡